lkq1220/paper-note/the-note-of-internet-of-underground-things-in-precision-agriculture-architecture-and-technology-aspects.md

   - a hub of data storage
   - processing applications
   - allows the scalability of IOUT paradigm from the field level to bigger geographic areas
+  - pull meteorological data or soil information
+  - a controller that can be accessed remotely
+  - control the farming equipment smartly based on the collected data
+  -
 #### 6. IOUT enabling technologies
 ##### 6.1 Academic IOUT systems